 But my Dentist Does Invisalign...

 Orthodontists are trained specialists with 3 years of advanced education beyond general dentistry.
-This knowledge and experience of moving teeth cannot be learned online, or through a 7 hour course.
+This knowledge and experience of moving teeth cannot be learned online or through a single day course.

-Clear aligner treatment can produce nice results, but you’re looking for the BEST results possible!
+Clear aligner treatment can produce nice results, but you’re looking for the BEST results possible, and they may not ALWAYS be the answer!
 The case below shows how Invisalign software aligns the teeth.
 We will then see what happened when we incorporated changes that were not offered through Invisalign’s software: